 When caring for and cleaning Tree Agates, it is important to remember to avoid using strong cleaning chemicals or corrosive agents.
 In general, all you need is a soft brush with warm water and soap.
 Most gemstone cleaning kits will have all the materials and tools that will be needed to clean the stone and can be purchased online.
 After cleaning, it is important to dry and remove excess moisture using a cloth in order to avoid the development of rust or interactions between the stone and its environment.
 Stones should also be kept from exposure to extreme heat.

-After cleaning, keep the gemstones separate from other stones to avoid scratching or damage, this is due to Tree Agates on the Mohs scale only being 6.5 to 7.0.
+After cleaning, keep the gemstones separate from other stones to avoid scratching or damage, this is due to the Mohs scale only being 6.5 to 7.0.
 Gemstones under 7.0 on the Mohs scale are generally considered at risk for scratches and damage when in contact with other stones and minerals.
 To cleanse, charge, or relieve any negative spiritual energy contained within a Tree Agate, the stone should be smudged with smoke from cedar or pine.

 What to combine with Tree Agate